Top 3 Benefits of Using a TMS System

 Explaining the Ins and Outs of a TMS System

-The TMS system is a cloud-based Software as a Service (SaaS) that help shippers and leading LTL carriers connect.
+The TMS system is a cloud-based Software as a Service (SaaS) that help shippers and leading LTL carriers to connect.
 The system itself is scalable and can be configured with tools that help a shipper receive shipping estimates, find qualified carriers, improve route optimization, and even connect with customers or audit freight invoices.
 While the systems are customized for each industry, there are 3 main reason why shippers rely on TMS solutions to power the daily operations.
-Let’s explore the top 3 benefits of a TMS system for shippers.

-First – They’re 100% Scalable
+They’re 100% Scalable

-A TMS system is essentially an automatic data collection and organizational tool that is accessed via a dashboard that is customizable to fit the needs and preferences of each user.
+A TMS system is essentially an automatic data collection and organizational tool.
+It is accessed via a dashboard that is customizable to fit the needs and preferences of each user.
 As the shipper becomes more comfortable and wishes to expand their TMS -it’s a snap.

-Second – It Improves LTL Costs
+It Improves LTL Costs

-Shippers depend on TMS systems to find carriers that can move their products to customers in different locations across the country.
+Shippers depend on TMS systems to find the most reputable, affordable carriers.
 However, some carriers are simply better than others – and in some cases, can save you money that goes beyond the simple cost of movement.
-Case in point – let’s say for the sake of argument that you hire carrier “A” to move three pallets to customer “A” with a flat rate of $500.
+For example, you hire carrier “A” to move three pallets to customer “A” with a flat rate of $500.
 Carrier “A” attempts to deliver the shipment but is unable due to being late to the shippers receiving hours.

-Finally – You Can’t Put a Value on Delivering Superior Customer Service
+You Can’t Put a Value on Delivering Superior Customer Service

-If you have questions about setting up a customized TMS solution for your supply chain related business, contact a professional 3PL such as Redwood Logistics to ask about how your company can integrate this affordable platform into your daily logistics operations.
+If you have questions about setting up a customized TMS solution for your supply chain related business, contact Redwood Logistics to ask about how your company can integrate this affordable platform into your daily logistics operations.